sk0378/Ethical-Hacking-Projects/README.md

 * ICMP timestamp requests are a lesser-known but useful host discovery technique, since some environments block standard ping (echo request) traffic but still respond to other ICMP types
 * Running tcpdump alongside hping3 reinforced how a TCP three-way handshake attempt looks at the packet level, and how the returned flags (SYN/ACK vs. no response vs. RST) directly indicate a port's state
 * Scanning a full port range in a single command was much more efficient than testing each port one at a time, and it's the same underlying principle that automated tools like Nmap use at scale
-* This lab reinforced why understanding manual packet crafting matters even when automated tools exist — knowing what's happening at the protocol level makes it much easier to troubleshoot false positives/negatives or evade basic detection during a real assessment
+* This lab reinforced why understanding manual packet crafting matters even when automated tools exist, knowing what's happening at the protocol level makes it much easier to troubleshoot false positives/negatives or evade basic detection during a real assessment